KAHLYM/market-prediction/README.md

 * Black Formatter
 * Linting with [Black](https://github.com/psf/black)

-This is true for pushes to pull requests against `main` too.
+This is true for pushes and pull requests against `main` too.

 ## Pull Requests